rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ## Install ARM compiler and 32-bit Dependencies

-Follow the guide in [Compiling Firmware](developer.md) to install the compiler.
+Follow the guide in [Building and Flashing](/developer-guide/building-flashing.md) to install the compiler.

 QtCreator also needs 32-bit python bindings to run GDB